Suffolk PEEL 2015

 Disclaimer: the above statement has been prepared by Suffolk Constabulary.
 The views and information in it are not necessarily those of HMIC.

 Suffolk Constabulary provides policing services to the county of Suffolk.
 The police force area covers 1,467 square miles with approximately 140 miles of coastline in East Anglia.
-Although there are some areas of deprivation, Avon and Somerset is generally affluent.
+Although there are some areas of deprivation, Suffolk is generally affluent.
 Around 0.7 million people live in a predominantly rural setting.
 It has a small number of distinct urban areas that include the towns of Ipswich and Lowestoft.
 The resident population is increased by university students and the large numbers who visit or travel through the area each year.
 The transport infrastructure includes major sea ports.

 England and Wales is made up of over 181,000 small areas known as census output areas (OAs).
 These have been defined by the Office for National Statistics to group together people with similar characteristics and to include, on average, 125 households.
 The size of the geographical area covered by each OA varies according to the population density in different parts of the country.
 The largest OA in England and Wales covers 20,166 hectares, and the smallest less than 0.02 hectares.
 A football pitch is approximately 0.75 of a hectare.